commercialhaskell/stack/FAQ.md

 #### My tests are failing.
 What should I do?

 A common cause of unexpected failures is that your test suites are non-deterministic.
 While `stack` can all but guarantee reproducible builds, the onus is on the project developers to ensure that test results are repeatable where appropriate.
 Further, note that like all other targets `stack test` runs test suites in parallel by default.
-This can cause problems with test suites that content on global resources such as a database or binding to a fixed port number.
+This can cause problems with test suites that depend on global resources such as a database or binding to a fixed port number.
 A quick hack is to force stack to run all test suites in sequence, using `stack test --jobs=1`.
 The correct fix is that developers should ensure that their test suites do not depend on global resources (e.g. by asking the OS for a random port to bind to) and where unavoidable, add a lock in order to serialize access to shared resources.

 #### Can I get bash autocompletion?